Contractor reviewing project financing on a construction site

 Bobby Friel, Basecamp Funding Founder

-Bobby Friel is the founder of Basecamp Funding, a business loan marketplace connecting business owners with 70+ lending partners across all 50 states.
-With over 20 years of experience in banking and mortgage lending, Bobby has structured capital stacks for construction companies ranging from single-truck operations to multi-state contractors doing $50M+ in annual revenue.
-Based in Colorado's Vail Valley, Bobby understands contractor cash flow cycles firsthand.
+Bobby Friel is the founder of Basecamp Funding, a commercial financing marketplace connecting established operators with a network of specialist lenders across all 50 states.
+With over 20 years in banking and finance, Bobby has structured capital stacks for construction companies from single-truck operations to multi-state contractors doing $50M+ in annual revenue.
+Based in Colorado's Vail Valley, he understands contractor cash flow cycles firsthand.

 See What You Pre-Qualify For →